Did you set up your first popup campaign, but you’re not seeing the results you expected? Are you frustrated by the conversion rate?

 Clicking on the YES button on the first “YES or NO” popup puts your visitors in a positive mindset and makes them more receptive to your offer.

-Now let’s take a look at the questions you should consider when choosing the right popup campaign type for your online store.
+Now, let’s take a look at the questions you should consider when choosing the right website popups for your online store.

 Would you like to…